sirantoinek/auto-file-organizer/README.md

     ```

 2. Build the project using Maven.
-This will create a runnable JAR file with all dependencies included.
+This will create a JAR file with all dependencies included.
     ```sh
     mvn clean package
     ```